iAmMe27/WoD/README.md

 Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.

 Set the installation location to a folder on the root of a drive, something like `C:\WoD`.
 Do not install it to one of the protected folders as mentioned earlier.
 The download location will have likely been filled in for you too - ensure it matches the directory you set for the installation location, or if you have multiple Fallout 4 modlists installed, use a common download folder - this will stop you from having to redownload common mods across multiple modlists.

-Before you hit **GO**, a quick tip:

-*To get the best performance with Wabbajack, it is recommended that you have the install folder for Wabbajack, the modlist folder and the downloads folder on an SSD; ideally the same SSD.* After the installation is complete, you can move the downloads folder to a storage HDD or other storage medium to save space on your game installation drive.
-It's not recommended to allow your drive to exceed 90% of its storage space used - Windows Explorer will show a red bar under your drive if you do go over 90% so you need to be sure that you have enough space on your installation drive so that you won't exceed this 90% storage level.

 Once you have everything set in Wabbajack, hit **GO** and let it do its thing.
 It might take a while as there is a fair bit to download and the speed of this will depend on your internet performance as well as your CPU in the later stages for hashing and unpacking the downloads.